 - Keep an eye out for clothing, too.
 Make sure that the subject is dressed to represent the University and avoid any old school merchandise bearing unapproved nicknames (especially CSULA).

 PHOTO LIBRARY AND PHOTOGRAPHY REQUESTS

 The staff photographer/videographer maintains a database of approved photographs that can be used by recognized University entities.
-Browse our Photo Library for campus images.
+Please email the Office of Communications and Public Affairs to request access to our Photo Library.
 A photographer is available to shoot some assignments, which must be requested by completing a Photography Assignment Request Form.
 A minimum of 10 working days advance notice is needed for photography requests.
 A chargeback fee will be issued for photo assignments.